mneck/landgrab/README.md

 # Overview

 Landgrab is a strategy game where players take turns playing **Personnel** cards and **Action** cards to build farms, settlements, and other structures on an island map comprised of Field, Mountain, Water, Forest, Fog, and Sand tiles.
-Each player has different winning conditions depending on one of four **Player Types: The Hotelier, The Industrialist, The Chieftain, The Bureaucrat.**
+Each player has different winning conditions depending on one of four **Player Types:**
+- The Hotelier
+- The Industrialist
+- The Chieftain
+- The Bureaucrat

 ## Winning Conditions

+### The Hotelier
+> From paradise to parking lots!
+>
-1. The Hotelier wins by collecting Coins.
+1. **The Hotelier** wins by collecting Coins.
 Coins are collected primarily by placing Resort tokens on Sand and Field hexes.
 A Resort produces Coins when an **Ad Campaign** event card is played; each Resort produces a Coin for each adjacent Forest, Water, and Mountain hex.
 The Hotelier starts with the following cards: **Builder, Liaison, Surveyor** and can build **Resorts** and **Housing** buildings.
+The Hotelier may not build more Resorts than Housing.

+### The Industrialist
+> You see a forest?
+I see Ikea furniture.
+>
-2. The Industrialist wins by collecting and exporting Wood and Ore resources.
-Wood and Ore tokens are collected when an **Extraction** event card is played; each **Industrial Zone** produces one Wood resource for each adjacent Forest hex and one Ore resource for each adjacent Mountain hex.
+2. **The Industrialist** wins by collecting and exporting Wood and Ore.
+When an Extraction event card is played, each Industrial Zone produces:
+- 1 Wood per adjacent Forest hex
+- 1 Ore per adjacent Mountain hex
 The Industrialist starts with the following cards: **Builder, Liaison, Surveyor** and can build **Industrial Zone** and **Farm** buildings.

-3. The Bureaucrat wins by collecting Vote tokens.
-The Bureaucrat receives a Vote when a player buys a card from the card market.
+The Industrialist may not build more Industrial Zones than Farms.

+### The Bureaucrat
+> You'll need a permit for that.
+>
+3. **The Bureaucrat** wins by collecting Votes.
+The Bureaucrat gains Votes by playing an Elections event card, which generates one Vote for each Resort, Village, Industrial Zone, Farm, or Housing adjacent to Infrastructure; the same hex is only counted once for voting (e.g. if a Farm is adjacent to 2-3 Infrastructure hexes, only 1 vote is generated).
 The Bureaucrat starts with the following cards: **Builder, Liaison, Surveyor** and can build **Infrastructure** buildings.
+The Bureaucrat may not build more Infrastructure than Civic Offices.

+### The Chieftain
+> Go away.
+>
-4. The Chieftain wins by securing Hexes on the map and keeping those areas undeveloped.
+4. The Chieftain wins by building Reserves on the map and keeping those areas undeveloped.
 A Hex is secured by placing an empty brown ring on a Mountain, Field, Sand, or Forest hex, which prevents the Hotelier and Industrialist players from being able to receive Coins or Wood/Ore resources from that hex.
-The Chieftain starts with the following cards: **Elder, Liaison, Surveyor** and can build **Villages** and **National Parks**.
+The Chieftain starts with the **Elder, Liaison, Surveyor** cards and can build **Villages** and **Reserves**.

 # Setup